FINTLabs/www-fintlabs/technical.md

 If `total_items` is `0`, this indicates that there are no new updates since the given timestamp.

-### Health Check
+#### Health Check

 `/domain/package/admin/health`, i.e. `/administrasjon/personal/admin/health`

 Triggers a health check towards the adapter providing data.
 The response indicates whether the adapter is connected and responding.

-## General guidelines
+### General guidelines

 To get the most value from FINT APIs, some guidelines to follow.

-### Information is a Graph
+#### Information is a Graph

-FINT's resources have relatively few attributes, but more relations.
+FINT resources have relatively few attributes, but more relations.
 Every resource only has the attributes that are directly relevant for the resource.
 Everything else is represented as relations (links) to other resources.
 As an example, the class `Personalressurs`, representing an employee, does not have the employee's name.
 Instead there is a link to `Person`, representing a private person, where you find the properties of the employee as a private person.